 In every lead or tour alert email, we include a link to “Report Duplicate” by the deadline for that lead.
 You’ll need to click that link (or button) to report the duplicate — Please do not hit “reply” via text-based email as this will not register the lead as a duplicate in our system.
 Instead, we need to you to click the link and enter the Partner Portal to report the duplicate lead data we require.

-If you’re not already using the Partner Portal, please get in touch with our Client Services staff for help accessing this valuable tool to track your leads and move-ins, and manage your referral account with us.
+If you’re not already using the Partner Portal, please get in touch with our Partner Success staff for help accessing this valuable tool to track your leads and move-ins, and manage your referral account with us.

 After you click the “Report Duplicate” link/button in the lead or tour alert email, you’ll land on a Partner Portal page that asks you to complete three (3) fields: